Blendify/blender-manual/blender_docs/manual/render/cycles/render_settings/subdivision.rst

 .. note::

-   These Settings are only available if :ref:`Experimental Feature Set <cycles-experimental-features>` is turned on.
+   These settings are only available if :ref:`Experimental Feature Set <cycles-experimental-features>` is turned on.

 These settings are used to control :doc:`Adaptive Subdivision </render/cycles/object_settings/adaptive_subdiv>`.